Particular/docs.particular.net/tutorials/monitoring/setup/index.md

 A Monitoring instance collects data from the monitoring queue and aggregates information from all of the endpoints in the system.

-In the ServiceControl Management Utility, click **+ New** and select **Monitoring instance** from the list of options.
+In the `ServiceControl Management Utility`, click **+ New** and select **Monitoring instance** from the list of options.

 ![ServiceControl Management Utility - Add new Monitoring instance](scmu-add-new-mon-instance.png)

 Scroll down to the **Transport Configuration** section.
 Select the transport that your NServiceBus system runs on.
 Depending on the transport selected you may be required to add an additional connection string.

 Click the Add button.
-Your Monitoring instance will start and be listed on the main page of the ServiceControl Management Utility.
+Your Monitoring instance will start and be listed on the main page of the `ServiceControl Management Utility`.

 ![ServiceControl Management Utility - List instance - Monitoring instance](scmu-list-mon-instance.png)